 Ping is a network utility used to test the reachability of a host on an Internet Protocol (IP) network.
-It works by sending Internet Control Message Protocol (ICMP) Echo Request messages to the target host and waiting for an Echo Reply.
+It operates by sending Internet Control Message Protocol (ICMP) Echo Request messages to the target host and waiting for an Echo Reply.
 This process helps measure the round-trip time for messages sent from the originating host to a destination computer.
 In the telecom and network management industry, ping is crucial for diagnosing network issues, ensuring connectivity, and monitoring the performance of networked devices.

 Importance of Ping in Networking